IDFA DocLab Forum

 - Providing visual materials (trailer or other examples of your project) is highly recommended.
 Depending on the category, this can be a trailer, mood board, or other visual examples of the project.
 Incomplete applications without sufficient documentation will not be considered for selection.

-- By submitting a project to IDFA Forum 2023, you agree that the project will not be withdrawn after selection.
+- By entering a project to IDFA Forum 2025, you agree that the project will not be withdrawn after selection.

 - Unfortunately, due to the high number of entries we cannot give feedback to projects that are not selected.